CatcherITGF/NX-Venom/README.md

 Special thanks to meha, b0rd2dEAth, redraz, b3711, lineon, Ruslan, MasaGratoR, CtC, Efosamark, i3sey, Irene, khmm12, discord community `NSwitch 60FPS Cheats & Mods` and `RetroNX` for implementing individual components and help with this bundle

-Made with ❤️ by Catcher in the grain field
+Made with ❤️ by NX Switch community, composed by Catcher in the grain field